Select Page

 Under the U.N.
 Guiding Principles on Business and Human Rights, companies have a responsibility to undertake human rights due diligence.
 There is growing momentum, particularly in Europe, to make this a legally enforceable standard, opening companies to the possibility of legal consequences when they cause or contribute to harm.
 The trend began with the French Duty of Vigilance law, adopted in 2017, which creates binding obligations for companies and judicial pathways for victims.
 While this legislation is groundbreaking, it has some notable weaknesses.
 For example, there have been challenges identifying which companies are covered, many companies are not publishing comprehensive vigilance plans, and there is no official government monitoring of companies’ implementation of the law.
 The first two legal proceedings under the Duty of Vigilance law have been brought against French oil company Total.
 The first was dismissed by the civil courts in 2020 based on lack of jurisdiction, but in February 2021, a French civil court ruled that it had jurisdiction over the second.

-Norway and Germany have recently adopted human rights due diligence laws, which are expected to come into force in 2022 and 2023, respectively.
-Similar laws are being actively considered at the European Union level, as well as in the Netherlands and several other European countries.
+Besides the EU-wide CSDDD, Norway and Germany have recently adopted human rights due diligence laws, while similar laws are being actively considered in the Netherlands and several other European countries.

 USEFUL RESOURCES